jgo28/DjangoTestApp/readme.md

 # Django Test App
 This is a test app built following the Django introduction tutorial.
-The goal is to help our team understand how Django interacts and integrates with the BioChem project.
+The goal of this app and guide is to help you gain a better understanding about the basics of Django.

 The tutorial can be found [here](https://docs.djangoproject.com/en/2.2/intro/).

+## What is Django?
+Django is a web application framework written in Python.
+The main goal of the Django framework is to allow developers to focus on components of the application that are new instead of spending time on already developed components.
+Django includes things you can use to handle common Web development tasks such as authentication, content administration, site maps, and RSS feeds.

 ## Getting Started
 If you haven't already, consider installing an environment manager for Python such as [Conda](https://docs.conda.io/en/latest/).
 It's helpful because it isolates Python dependencies so your computer system isn't bogged down by them.